Professional learning and best practice resources to support differentiated play-based/inquiry learning for foundation teachers

 The outcome of this research project is an online, self-paced professional learning program that is freely available and assessable on the Victorian Department of Education’s website.
 The program consists of four modules and associated webinars and resources that maximise learning.

-You can access the program here:
+You can access the program on the Victorian Government website.

 - Professor Andrea Nolan (Project Director)